m-odonovan/copilot-studio-relays/Azure Bot Service Relay/readme.md

 ### Enable logging in web app

 If you edit web.config in app service, you can set stdoutLogEnabled="true", this will send all output in the app service e.g. console.writeline and log output to these log files

+### Future - change the code which calls Direct Line to use the "new" M365 Copilot SDK

+At the time of coding this this new SDK didn't support S2S authentication, but in the future it will.
+This SDK seems more robust and should be used instead when calling Copilot Studio (Direct Line).
+Something similar to this example -> https://github.com/microsoft/Agents/blob/main/samples/basic/copilotstudio-client/dotnet.
+Particularly interesting is how it appears you dont need to poll to see for return messages from Direct Line, but rather its a websocket which receives messages as they arrive.